TimoBechtel/prmpt/README.md

 ### Mix and Match

-`prmpt` includes a built-in utility to mix and match built-in stringifiers and transformers.
+`prmt` includes a built-in utility to mix and match built-in stringifiers and transformers.

 #### Methods